N45A/perfect-beacon-circle-generator/README.md

 Files are saved in your schematic folder, if it exists.
 Else, it will be saved in the current directory.
+If the program closes w/o output, then you need bigger radius (there is a message for that but it closes too fast).

 Example input: